-Re: Sideletter to the Producer-IATSE Basic Agreement re Productions Made for New Media
+Re: Sideletter to the 2018 Producer-IATSE Basic Agreement re Productions Made for New Media

-During the 2015 negotiations, the parties agreed to reprint the Sideletter to the Producer-IATSE Basic Agreement re Productions Made for New Media in the West Coast Studio Local Agreements for convenience only.
+During the 2015 negotiations, the parties agreed to reprint the Sideletter to the 2015 Producer-IATSE Basic Agreement re Productions Made for New Media in the West Coast Studio Local Agreements for convenience only.
 By so doing, the parties did not intend to change the meaning or effect of or alter the interpretation of the Sideletter.
-Accordingly, attached as Exhibit 1 is the Sideletter re Productions Made for New Media to the Producer-IATSE Basic Agreement.